warm-metal/ms-demo-gen/README.md

 If the topology of a demo can be a tree with `gateway` service as its root, `-longest-call-chain` will define its height.

 If you need to change the number of service workload replicas, `-max-replicas` will be its upper bound. `-namespaces` is provided to randomly distribute services to multiple namespaces.
+And, service CPU management can be changed by setting `-service-cpu-request` and `-service-cpu-limit`.

 ## Service Benchmark
 The service benchmark will help you determine the **CPU** and **memory** capacity a demo takes.